high101bro/PoSh-EasyWin/README.md

 ***
 ***
-### Multi-Threaded
+### Session Based
-##### Faster!
-Don't be hindered with unresponsive hosts.
+##### Much faster than most traditional scripts!

+Queries by default are session based, as opposed to individually executed.
+A session is established to each host and all selected queries are tunneled through them.
+Endpoints that don't get an established session are removed from being queried, eliminating queries that hang due to unresponsive/non-existing hosts until they timeout.

+### Individual Execution via PowerShell Jobs
+##### Queries are multi-threaded, providing another faster method.

 ![Alt text](https://github.com/high101bro/PoSh-EasyWin/blob/master/Images/ScreenShot018.jpg)

-Unlike many other scripts that execute serially, PoSh-EasyWin executes its queries multi-threaded as Jobs (up to 32 at a time by default).
+Unlike many other scripts that execute serially, PoSh-EasyWin can execute its queries multi-threaded with PowerShell Jobs (up to 32 at a time by default).
 This prevents the script from hanging if one query or host is unresponsive.
 Additionly, there are two progress bars provided:
 1. The <b>Section</b> progress bar shows the status of the number of endpoints that have completed a given query while
 2. The <b>Overall</b> progress bar shows the status how many queries have been completed altogether.
 It is recommended that you don't run excessive queries against excessive number of endpoints.
 Aside from poor tradecraft, excessive queries can take a long time to process.

 ***
 ***